 Residence Directors (RDs) spend time in their residential communities, supervising, advising, and working with residents.
-Throughout the day, RDs can be found throughout campus serving on departmental and University committees, task forces, and special projects.
-RDs are provided with pagers so that they can continue to be available to assist their communities and respond to students as needed.
-Tuesday afternoons are traditionally reserved for alternating Department meetings and area meetings.
-Northeastern University observes a work week Monday-Friday beginning at 8:30AM and ending at 4:30PM.
-As a co-op institution, our students traditionally spend six months in classes and six months working in a co-op position.
-RDs meet with their staff Tuesday nights and set aside two hours for development and general business.
-To accommodate the needs of our unique student community, RDs meet regularly with students in the evening hours.
+Throughout the day, RDs can be found in committee meetings or in their offices conducting 1:1s with RAs, meeting with residents, facilitating conduct hearings, walking through their communities, working on other tasks, etc. RDs are provided with work cell phones so that they can continue to be available to assist their communities and respond to students as needed.
+Tuesday afternoons are traditionally reserved for alternating Department meetings and smaller Area Meetings.
+RDs work Monday through Friday from 10-5pm and have 5 hours of flex time during the week for evening commitments such as 1:1s, staff meetings, student meetings, etc. As a co-op institution, our students traditionally spend six months in classes and six months working in a full-time co-op position.
+RDs meet with their RA Staffs on Tuesday nights and set aside two hours for development and general business agenda items.

-Residence Directors are expected to take part in a multi-week, comprehensive training schedule each year during the summer.
-New hires go through onboarding sessions to learn the standard expectations and basic procedures of the RD position; these are often led by veteran RDs in the department.
-The full professional staff also attends a departmental retreat off campus to encourage bonding amongst its members.
-Back on campus, RDs attend several sessions organized by various departments across campus to encourage collaboration and explore new trends in the field of Student Affairs.
+Residence Directors are expected to take part in a multi-week, comprehensive training schedule each year during the summer months.
+New hires go through on-boarding sessions to learn the standard expectations and basic procedures of the RD position; these are often led by veteran RDs and various other leaders within the department.
+The full Residential Life professional staff also attend a departmental retreat off campus to encourage bonding amongst its members.
+Also during every summer there is Professional Staff Training, which consists of various sessions to improve knowledge related to the RD role, connect with campus partners, and more.
 Throughout the year, various professional development opportunities are provided to increase skills and share best practices for helping our students.

 - Open Building Residence Director - RDs serving in this role coordinate the administration and assist the students in their residential communities.
 There are two academic summer session terms.
 Roughly 2,000 of the Northeastern student population lives on campus throughout the summer.